Interior Design or Interior Architecture?

 There seems to be a bit of a misunderstanding as to what the difference is between interior design and interior architecture.
-Is there really any difference in the services they both provide?
+Is there really any difference or do they both represent one and the same service?

 And for students aspiring to become one or the other?
 They'll be able to make a better decision on the educational path they need to take to achieve their aspirations.